dru1208/finstagram-deployment-guide/README.md

 .gitpod.Dockerfile
 .gitpod.yml

-Fill out these files based on the contents of the files of the same name in this repo
+Fill out these files based on the contents of the files of the same name in this repo (the files at the top of this guide)

-2. Update your Gemfile to match the Gemfile in this repo
+2. Update your Gemfile to match the Gemfile in this repo (the files at the top of this guide)

-3. Update your config/database.rb file to match the database.rb file in this repo
+3. Update your config/database.rb file to match the database.rb file in this repo (the files at the top of this guide)

 4. Run bundle install in the terminal